marmelab/restful.js/README.md

 articleMember.identifier('_id'); // We use _id as id field
 ```

 Restful.js uses an inheritance pattern when collections or members are chained.
-That means that when you configure a collection or a member, it will configure all the collection an members chained afterwards.
+That means that when you configure a collection or a member, it will configure all the collection on members chained afterwards.

 ```js
 // configure the api